OCR4all/LAREX/README.md

 The PageXML format is used to support integration into existing OCR workflows.
 Evaluations showed that LAREX provides an efficient and flexible way to segment pages of early printed books.

 Please feel free to visit the [tool homepage](https://go.uniwue.de/larex) and the [web application](http://www.larex-webapp.informatik.uni-wuerzburg.de/).
+A short user manual is available [here](http://www.is.informatik.uni-wuerzburg.de/fileadmin/10030600/Mitarbeiter/Reul_Christian/LAREX_Quick_Guide.pdf).

 ## Current Status
 In the last few weeks a new, browser based GUI has been built from scratch.